alphagov/notifications-python-client/DOCUMENTATION.md

 If you leave out this argument, the method returns the most recent 250 messages.

 The client only returns messages sent within the retention period.
 The default retention period is 7 days.
 If the message specified in this argument was sent before the retention period, the client returns an empty response.

+##### incude_jobs (optional)

+Includes notifications sent as part of a batch upload.

+If you leave out this argument, the method only returns notifications sent using the API.

 #### Response